nathanksou/dailies/README.md

-# Dailies, the Goal Management Social App
+# Dailies, daily information just for you!